 We note the government announcement regarding socially distanced audiences at indoor venues from the 1st August 2020.
 We will continue to liaise with promoters and event organisers as we await further details.
 Please note that arranging a new date or cancelling a show is the decision of the artist and their management and not the hired venue.
-In relation to non-essential contact, we note the advice from the UK Government, and all of the events listed below have been postponed or cancelled.

 We will continue to liaise with promoters and event organisers to reschedule our events calendar.
 Further updates will be posted in due course and ticket holders and guests of any events that are postponed or cancelled will be contacted directly.

 Confirmed changes to the events calendar can be found here.

 - Venue Safety

 - What items are not allowed into the arena?

 - On Sale FAQs

 - Accessible FAQs